inkling/synthaway/README.markdown

 quickly.

-### Installing synthaway, Step 1 of 3: Getting CMake
+### Installing Synthaway, Step 1 of 3: Getting CMake

 [CMake](http://www.cmake.org) is a build tool for many open source software projects.
 It's like the old `./configure; make`, but much faster.